ag4ve/ag4ve.github.io/_tabs/about.md

   + Chef, Ansible, AWS Cloudformation, and Terraform
 - Deep knowledge of:
   + regex and globs
-  + bash
-  + Perl, Ruby, Python
+  + Bash, Perl, Ruby, Python
   + Linux (including some kernel level module/udev topics)
   + git (refer to my blog post on it – see link below)

 ##### __ACTIVITIES__:
-I’m working on a script to iterate over all containers in a repository and look for secrets in each checkpoint and writing an IOS
-Scriptable app to search through CVEs (from voice commands).
+I have been writing blog posts (and supporting code) about Linux firewall deployments, systemd, linux containers.
+I am studying for the professional Kubernetes certificates, learning rust, and extending the Grype database.
 I’m an Extra class Amateur Radio operator.
 I publish a blog on random technologies that interest me.

 | :------------------------------------------------------------------------------- | :---------------------------------------------------------------------------- |
 | [Blog](http://ioswitch.dev)                                                      | [tmux-start](https://github.com/ag4ve/misc-scripts/blob/master/tmux-start.sh) |